BramVanroy/lt3-2019-transformer-trainer/README.md

 screen -rad myscreenname
 ```

 You can completely terminate a screen by typing `exit`.
+(But remember  that this is the same command as for exiting a
+virtual environment.
+So if you are inside a screen and inside a virtual environment in that screen, you have to `exit`
+twice.)

 After installation of the virtual environment, you can run the script on multiple GPUs on Weoh.
 This is great, because
 PyTorch scales really well - meaning that training will be a lot faster.